 \section{Conclusion}

-We introduced a weight map layer with its two variants as a generic architectural modification that can increase the robustness of convolutional neural networks to noise and adversarial attacks.
+We introduced the weight map layer with its two variants as a generic architectural modification that can increase the robustness of convolutional neural networks to noise and adversarial attacks.
 We showed that it can be used to boost performance and increase noise robustness in small convolutional networks.
-Moreover, we showed that WM layers can be integrated into a scaled up network, DenseNet, to increase its noise and adversarial attacks robustness, while maintaining its accuracy.
-Despite not being fully compatible, as measured by accuracy, with ResNet due its architectural nature, we showed that WM layers can be integrated with it to increase its noise and adversarial attacks robustness without too much loss of accuracy.
-We introduced the adaptive noise-variance amplification (ANVA) hypothesis to explain the noise and adversarial attack robustness and the associated experimental observations regarding the dynamics of the weight map layer.
-Future work has multiple promising directions with regards to finding more effective ways to integrate with architectures like ResNet to achieve noise robustness without losing accuracy, investigating the inherent noise robustness in ResNet and if it links to WM mechanisms, integrating with more architectures, providing more insights and experimental results into the validity of the ANVA hypothesis and exploiting it further to enhance the accuracy and noise robustness of neural networks in general.
+Moreover, we showed that WM layers can be integrated into scaled up networks, ResNet and DenseNet, to increase their noise and adversarial attack robustness, while achieving comparable accuracy.
+We explained that the adaptive activation-variance amplification exhibited by the WM layer can explain its noise and adversarial attack robustness and the associated experimental observations regarding its dynamics.
+Future work has multiple promising directions with regards to finding more effective ways to integrate with more architectures to achieve noise robustness with more accuracy, providing more insights and experimental results regarding the dynamics of the WM layer and exploiting this further to enhance the accuracy and noise robustness of neural networks in general.